 - 3.1 Air Niugini operates six Boeing 767 services per week between Port Moresby and Brisbane.
 It also operates two weekly Fokker 100 services and one weekly Boeing 757 service on the Brisbane-Port Moresby sector.
 The Qantas/ Air Niugini alliance faces competition on this sector from Pacific Blue's four weekly Boeing 737 services, which are operated under a code share agreement with Airlines of PNG.
 Air Niugini operates two Boeing 757 services per week between Port Moresby and Sydney and is the only operator on this sector.
 Qantas has a hard block of freight capacity on the Boeing 767 services but its freight sales are made using Air Niugini's designator and not by placing the Qantas code on freight sales. - 3.2 Air Niugini operates nine Fokker 100 services and five Bombardier Dash 8 services per week on the Cairns Port Moresby sector.
 Airlines of PNG competes on this sector operating seven Bombardier Dash 8 services per week. - 3.3 HeavyLift Cargo Airlines operates scheduled all-freight services up to three times per week using Boeing 727 aircraft and plans to operate a fourth service from December 2009.
-Qantas has an allocation of freight capacity from the Commission and plans to operate one all-freight service per week using a Boeing 737 aircraft in the near future. - 3.3 There are also various charter services operated between points in Australia and mining operations in PNG.
+Qantas recently handed back its allocation of freight capacity from the Commission and this capacity has now been allocated to Pacific Air Express.
+Pacific Air Express will operate one all-freight service per week using a Boeing 737 aircraft and it proposes to commence services by 31 March 2010.. - 3.3 There are also various charter services operated between points in Australia and mining operations in PNG.